John William Boone: Legacy

 The home of Blind Boone still exists in Columbia, Missouri.
 In 2000, the City of Columbia purchased the home and it is currently undergoing restoration.
 The home is listed on the National Register of Historic Places.

-Boone's 1891 custom-made Chickering piano has been completely refurbished and was gifted to the Boone County Historical Society’s Museum.
+Boone's 1891 custom-made Chickering piano has been completely refurbished and was gifted to the Boone County Historical Society's Museum.
 The 9 ft., oak grand piano is curated by the historical society and is on display to the public during the museum's open hours.
-The piano is also brought to life several times each year by being the featured attraction of a concert series held in the gallery where the piano resides.
+The piano is also brought to life several times each year as the featured attraction of a concert series held in the gallery where the piano resides.

 There is also a park in Warrensburg, MO called "Blind Boone Park," which was made in the 1950s.

 The John William Boone Heritage Foundation was founded to preserve the history of Blind Boone and to elaborate the important role Missouri played in the development of Ragtime and early Jazz music.